 Our Artists In The News

-In March of 2008, during the Bridge Art Fair in New York City, "Art is for the people" a piece created by Ma Han, which was located in our booth, was featured in a New York Times video which was about the art shows taking place that week.
+In March of 2008, during the Bridge Art Fair in New York City, "Art Is for the People" a piece created by Ma Han, which was located in our booth, was featured in a New York Times video which was about the art shows taking place that week.
 Follow the link below to see the full video on the show.

-New York Times Video Featuring Ma Han's "Art Is For The People"
+New York Times Video Featuring Ma Han's "Art Is for the People"

-In May of 2008, a billboard exhibition began in San Francisco ran by artist and professor Richard Kamler.
+In May of 2008, a billboard exhibition began in San Francisco run by artist and professor Richard Kamler.
 This exhibition featured 10 billboards each by an artist from a different country, including Kamler himself.
 Clinton Fein's work was displayed on one of the billboards in the exhibition.
-His answer to the question of what peace looks like was answered in a very unique way he said he tried to imagine what peace would look like for someone being tortured, his billboard being a piece from the torture series.
+His answer to the question of what peace looks like was answered in a very unique way.
+He said he tried to imagine what peace would look like for someone being tortured, his billboard being a piece from the torture series.
 "The bleak conclusion I came to, unless you're dead or unconscious you can't really see peace.
 Our reality precludes that," said Fein.
 Below you will find a link to the video and article, as well as a link to Clinton's artist page where you can get this link as well as view his other appearances in the news.

 Clinton Fein's artist page on Michael Petronko Gallery